 There’s breathy sex appeal in the original, sure, but I had always thought of that as just Depeche Mode being Depeche Mode.
 They could write a song about standing in line at the Orange Julius, and it would have sex appeal and an undercurrent of D&S.

 I had, without thinking about it too much, always thought of the song as being about religion.
-Theologically, the actual Jesus Christ is supposed to your personal savoir.
+Theologically, the actual Jesus Christ is your personal savoir.
 Putting Him on the phone was the promise of 1980s televangelists who had a toll-free number crawling across the bottom of the screen.